Georgia-Southwestern-State-Univeristy/capstone-project-plants/README.md

 Download zipped folder that contains the Verdure AI Vue application, and its corresponding backend information.

-Extract information from Vue app folder from within your Downloads folder.
+Extract information from zipped folder from within your Downloads folder.
-Proceed to your Windows Powershell terminal and navigate to the folder where you extracted Verdure AI to.
+Proceed to your Windows Powershell terminal and navigate to the Vue app folder where Verdure AI resides.
 Once you are inside the folder that contains the Vue files, utilize this instruction which installs the Node Package Manager.